Carms-dev/gegi-law-gatsby-netlify/content/resources/law-society-referral-service.md

 resourceName: Law Society Referral Service
 eligibility: Residents of Ontario
-serviceDescription: "The Law Society Referral Service (LSRS) of the Law Society of  Ontario is an on-line service that provides a referral to a lawyer or paralegal for an in-person or phone consultation of up to 30 minutes at no charge. "
+serviceDescription: "The Law Society Referral Service (LSRS) of the Law Society of  Ontario is an online service that provides a referral to a lawyer or paralegal for an in-person or phone consultation of up to 30 minutes at no charge. "
 website: https://lsrs.lso.ca/lsrs/welcome